kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Framework 1: MIT CISR

-Developed by the MIT Center for Information Systems Research.
+Developed by the MIT Center for Information Systems Research
 Focus: Enterprise transformation through AI

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.